 World War I (“The Great War”) toppled empires, created new nations, and sparked tensions that would explode across future years.
-On the battlefield, its gruesome modern weaponry wrecked an entire generation of young men.
-The United States entered the conflict in 1917 and was never the same.
+On the battlefield, gruesome modern weaponry wrecked an entire generation of young men.
+The United States entered the conflict in 1917 and was never again the same.
 The war heralded to the world the United States’ potential as a global military power, and, domestically, it advanced but then beat back American progressivism by unleashing vicious waves of repression.
 The war simultaneously stoked national pride and fueled disenchantments that burst Progressive Era hopes for the modern world.
 And it laid the groundwork for a global depression, a second world war, and an entire history of national, religious, and cultural conflict around the globe.

 II.
 Prelude to War

 As the German empire rose in power and influence at the end of the nineteenth century, skilled diplomats maneuvered this disruption of traditional powers and influences into several decades of European peace.
 In Germany, however, a new ambitious monarch would overshadow years of tactful diplomacy.
 Wilhelm II rose to the German throne in 1888.
-He admired the British Empire of his grandmother, Queen Victoria, and envied the Royal Navy of Great Britain so much so that he attempted to build a rival German navy and plant colonies around the globe.
-The British viewed the prospect of a German navy as a strategic threat, but, jealous of what he perceived to as a lack of prestige in the world, Wilhelm II pressed Germany’s case for access to colonies and symbols of status suitable for a world power.
-Wilhelm’s maneuvers and Germany’s rise spawned a new system of alliances as rival nations warily watched Germany’s expansion.1
+He admired the British Empire of his grandmother, Queen Victoria, and envied the Royal Navy of Great Britain so much that he attempted to build a rival German navy and plant colonies around the globe.
+The British viewed the prospect of a German navy as a strategic threat, but, jealous of what he perceived as a lack of prestige in the world, Wilhelm II pressed Germany’s case for access to colonies and symbols of status suitable for a world power.
+Wilhelm’s maneuvers and Germany’s rise spawned a new system of alliances as rival nations warily watched Germany’s expansion.

 On the other side of the Atlantic, the United States played an insignificant role in global diplomacy—it rarely forayed into internal European politics.
 The federal government did not participate in international diplomatic alliances but nevertheless championed and assisted with the expansion of the transatlantic economy.
 American businesses and consumers benefited from the trade generated as the result of the extended period of European peace.